Meat Rabbit Pros & Con

 There is an alternative…

 Have you considered rabbit?
 Maybe not.
 Americans have humanized the rabbit in cartoons and about 2.2 million households raise them as pets.
-Many don’t think of them as meat, but for families looking to grow their own meat, they are a great source.
+Many don’t think of them as food, but for families looking to grow their own meat, they are a great source.
 Let’s talk about the Pros and Con.
 That’s right, I said Con, since I can only think of one.

 Meat Rabbit Pros